Ben White is a T8 / T9 paraplegic, after an accident suffered while Skydiving. We recently received an email fro

-Shane Nickson, Technical Manager at Trulife and designer of our Matrix range of products, used to be involved in the sport.
-Taking Rosie’s concept, Shane produced a custom lower limb orthosis.
+A number of members of our design team at Trulife used to be involved in a wide range of the sports.
+Taking Rosie’s concept, they produced a custom lower limb orthosis.

-Working closely with Rosie and Ben, Shane drew on his experience as an orthotist/prosthetist and his knowledge of composite materials used in the development of the Matrix range to help bring Rosie’s innovative design to life.
+Working closely with Rosie and Ben, the team drew on their experience in orthotics and prosthetics as well as their knowledge of composite materials used in the development of the Matrix range to help bring Rosie’s innovative design to life.
 Ben was cast for his bespoke orthotic at our specialist clinical room in Sheffield.
 Ben is now able to transfer directly from his wheelchair into the wind tunnel, without having to lie on a creeper.

 Thanks to his new lower limb orthosis, Ben was able to take part in the Bodyflight challenge with his team, Team Revolution Flatfly.
 They came third in the Rookie 4Way!